jaccomoc/jactl/docs/pages/language-guide.md

 Valid name: Fred Smith
 ```

-Since the Jacsal REPL will execute code as soon as a valid statement is parsed, it is difficult to show some multi-line
+Since the Jactl REPL will execute code as soon as a valid statement is parsed, it is difficult to show some multi-line
-examples by capturing REPL interactions so here is an example Jacsal script showing a multi-line `if/else`:
+examples by capturing REPL interactions so here is an example Jactl script showing a multi-line `if/else`:
 ```groovy
 def x = 'abc'
 if (x.size() > 3) {